Becheler/Becheler.github.io/pages/blog/_posts/2021-08-07-hire-substitutes-with-Liskov.md

 public class Kiwi extends Bird{}
 ```

-Unfortunately, the `Kiwi` class will inherit from the `fly method`, what makes **no sense**
+Unfortunately, there is a big caveat here!
+The `Kiwi` class will inherit from
+the `fly method`.
+But trying to call `fly` on a `Kiwi` makes makes **no sense**
 since it's a flightless creature!
-Trying to call `fly` on a `Kiwi` will make your code crash!
+That so lame!
+In the present state,
+the logic of the code is actually ill-defined!
+Yeah I know, how disappointing.
+Let's fix that.

 Of course your first instinct will be to test if the bird at hand is a `Kiwi`, and if
-so, to call the method `hop` rather than `fly`.
-Well, it's called [Runtime Type Information (RTTI)](https://en.wikipedia.org/wiki/Run-time_type_information).
+so, to call the method `hop` rather than `fly` in the `disperse_all`.
+Well, I hope
+Derek did not hear you saying this.
+It's called [Runtime Type Information (RTTI)](https://en.wikipedia.org/wiki/Run-time_type_information).
 and it's generally **NOT** a good idea: trying to identify the real type of an object in order to call the appropriate function
 is a common violation of the **LSP**.
 It would also clearly violate the [**Open Closed Principle**]({{site.url}}/pages/blog/under_construction.html), since the `disperse_all` code would have to be modified each time that a new derived class (*e.g.,* a `Penguin`) is added.

+### Step 4: The "tadaaaa"

 What the **L.S.P.** says is that if you want to avoid big problems,
-you should instead refactor your code to preserve its conceptual integrity:
+you should instead refactor your code to preserve its conceptual integrity by
+defining a clear hierarchy of concepts!

 ```
 class Bird{}